In a good way, Ubiquiti’s AmpliFi Alien has been a weird router.

 |AP (Bridge) Mode||Yes||Yes|

 |Gigabit Ports||4 x LAN, 1 x WAN||4 x LAN, 1 x WAN|

 512 MB RAM, 256 MB Flash

 2nd try: 126.96.36.199.386_41535

 No dedicated backhaul

-One thing is for sure: The Alien’s unusual tri-band specs mean when you get multiple units to create a mesh, the system has no dedicated backhaul.
+One thing is for sure: The Alien’s non-conventional Tri-band specs mean when you get multiple units to create a mesh, the system has no dedicated backhaul.

 Ubiquiti AmpliFi Alien: Reliable performance

 Before this second try, I had used the Alien for almost two years, and it proved to be reliable — just like the case of the AmpliFi HD.
 The router is generally a pleasure to use.

 In terms of performance, it wasn’t the best I’ve seen, especially when compared with newer hardware.
 But it wasn’t slow, either.